Create your Autumn account and let’s create the pricing for a premium AI chatbot.

 AUTUMN_SECRET_KEY=am_sk_1234567890

-This creates routes in the /api/autumn/* path, which will be used by Autumn’s frontend React hooks.
-These routes interact with Autumn’s API (eg attach, check, track, customer) to handle the billing logic.
+Server-side, mount the handler.
+This will create routes in the /api/autumn/* path, which will be called by Autumn’s frontend React library.
+These routes in turn call Autumn’s API.

-The handler takes in an identify function that returns a customerId.
+The handler takes in an identify function that should return a customerId.
 This is typically your internal user ID or organization ID from your auth provider.
-These examples use better-auth.

 // app/api/autumn/[...all]/route.ts